Call to Order and Roll Call

 Kentucky Board of Medical Licensure

-Currently there are 15,820 licensed physicians in Kentucky.
+There are 15,820 licensed physicians in Kentucky.
 Some of these licensees are physicians who have retired or moved out of state, but do not want to give up their Kentucky license.
-Also, an out-of-state physician using telecommunication and information technologies to communicate with patient and medical staff, known as telemedicine, is required to have a Kentucky license.
-As telemedicine continues to grow in popularity there will be more out of state physicians licensed in Kentucky.
+An out-of-state physician using telecommunication and information technologies to communicate with patient and medical staff, known as telemedicine, is required to have a Kentucky license.
+As telemedicine continues to grow in popularity, there will be more out of state physicians licensed in Kentucky.

 The board receives approximately 230 complaints each year.
 Reports of violations come from consumers, physicians, law enforcement, and pharmacy investigators.
 In cases regarding substandard care or prescribing issues the board uses a consultant to review medical records and give their opinion.
 The board has five full time medical investigators, three of which are retired Kentucky State Police detectives.
 The average caseload per investigator is 25 to 30 cases.
 There are currently 121 open investigations, 65 involving prescribing controlled substances.
 The investigators work with state and federal law enforcement officials.
 The KASPER (Kentucky All Schedule Prescription Electronic Reporting) trend reports have been an effective tool for the board to use to watch prescribing trends.
 Since January of this year there have been 41 prescribing hearings resulting in 20 physicians losing their Kentucky license.